l-timmerman/nvim-setup/README.md

 Some things are optional, like theming for LazyGit.

 ## Lazy git theming (optional)
-For using a catpuccino theme in lazygit we need to do the following:
+For using a catpuccino theme in lazygit we need to do the following steps:

 ### Step 1
 Run the commands below for installing the theme: